-The New Jersey Audubon, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with Northstar Marine, Stockton University, and the New Jersey Department of Environmental Protection Division of Fish and Wildlife, is helping to restore habitats by removing derelict crab pots from New Jersey Coastal Bays, Cape May Artificial Reef and the Delaware Bay.
-New Jersey Audubon Nature Center of Cape May and partners at the Jacques Cousteau National Estuarine Research Reserve are also focusing on education and outreach efforts to prevent future derelict pots.
-All data from this project will be published on the WeCrabNJ and New Jersey Audubon websites.
+The New Jersey Audubon, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with Northstar Marine, Stockton University, and the New Jersey Department of Environmental Protection Division of Fish and Wildlife, helped to restore habitats which removed derelict crab pots from New Jersey Coastal Bays, Cape May Artificial Reef and the Delaware Bay.
+New Jersey Audubon Nature Center of Cape May and partners at the Jacques Cousteau National Estuarine Research Reserve also focused on education and outreach efforts to prevent future derelict pots.
+All data from this project was published on the WeCrabNJ and New Jersey Audubon websites.

 What is the project and why is it important?

 Derelict crab pots can have a variety of impacts to an area, including creating navigational hazards, damaging habitats, and continuing to capture marine species (known as ghost fishing).
 When harvestable crabs are caught by derelict pots, it can result in lost catch opportunities and financial losses for commercial crabbers.
 Derelict crab pots are a particular problem along New Jersey’s coastal bays and within the Delaware Bay, but recovering derelict crab pots and other debris from this area can help to reduce the mortality of crabs, fish, and other species inadvertently trapped in derelict pots.
-This project led by New Jersey Audubon is bringing together partners and inciting a broad range of support from the state, the private sector, commercial fishers, and local communities to address this problem.
+This project led by New Jersey Audubon brought together partners and incited a broad range of support from the state, the private sector, commercial fishers, and local communities which addressed this problem.

-This project is focusing on derelict crab pots in three separate regions of New Jersey waters.
-From portions of the Delaware Bay near Cape May, New Jersey, Northstar Marine is removing approximately 2,000 derelict crab pots.
-Stockton University specialists, students, and volunteers are locating and removing derelict pots from three southern coastal bays.
-Additional derelict pots are also being removed from the Cape May Artificial Reef by professional, trained salvage divers.
+This project focused on derelict crab pots in three separate regions of New Jersey waters.
+From portions of the Delaware Bay near Cape May, New Jersey, Northstar Marine removed approximately 2,000 derelict crab pots.
+Stockton University specialists, students, and volunteers located and removed derelict pots from three southern coastal bays.
+Additional derelict pots were also removed from the Cape May Artificial Reef by professional, trained salvage divers.

-This project is running in tandem with a similar derelict crab pot removal project being conducted by the Delaware Department of Natural Resources and Environmental Control in the Delaware portions of the Bay, also funded through the NOAA Marine Debris Program.
+This project ran in tandem with a similar derelict crab pot removal project that was conducted by the Delaware Department of Natural Resources and Environmental Control in the Delaware portions of the Bay, also funded through the NOAA Marine Debris Program.